mihett05/js-router/README.md

 You can set router's config.
 You can set only routing mode yet.
 You need to set `Route.config` to configure router.

 `Route.config` is object, that have one key: `mode` and 2 parameters: `"history"` or `"href"`.

+`history` - in this mode the router use History API to routing, and pages will be upadting withoue updating of site page in browser.

+`href` - in this mode the router use `window.location.href` for transition to pages.

 ```
 Route.config = {mode: "history" | "href"}
 ```